HarleyBartles/switch-rom-packer/README.md

 - No NSP output yet — forwarder flow is planned but not implemented.
 - Platform detection is heuristic and may need manual overrides for edge cases.
-- Icon auto-fetch is not fully implemented; fallback initials icons are generated, or icons can be supplied manually per build.

 ---